Divided Mitrovica calm but wary after bloody Banjska incident

 In May, there were protests in the majority-Serb municipalities of North Mitrovica, Zvecan, Zubin Potok and Leposavic.
 In Zvecan, the protests erupted into clashes with Kosovan security forces and international peacekeepers in which dozens of people were injured.
 The trigger for the protests was the installation of ethnic Albanian mayors in the four municipalities.
 They were elected in votes boycotted — and thus seen as illegitimate — by the Serbs that make up almost all of their populations.

 Several mostly later, there was the more serious incident in Banjska village.
-After killing one Kosovan border guard and injuring his colleague, the armed group forced their way into a local monastery and engaged in an exchange of fire with security forces that resulted in the deaths of three of their number.
+After killing one Kosovan border guard and injuring his colleague, an armed group forced their way into a local monastery and engaged in an exchange of fire with security forces that resulted in the deaths of three of their number.

 Milan Radoicic, the former deputy head of the main party of Kosovo Serbs, the Serb List, was detained by the Serbian police on October 3 in connection with the violence.
 However, the following day Radoicic — despite having confessed publicly to leading the group — was released from custody.